antzie/Num-Num-Foods/README.md

 # Calla Catalogue Project
 A simple, fullstack website template for an imaginary business (Calla Grocers) that presents a list of food categories and items whithin each of those categories.
 Authorised users are allowed to create or edit categories and items that they own.
-Users are authorised by a 3rd party - Google's
+Users are authorised by a 3rd party - Google's Oauth2 Authentication System.

 Part of Udacity's Full-Stack Nanodegree programme.